Fl4utia/Real-state-agency/README.md

 ## Introduction

 This website  is designed to serve as a solution for managing properties and vendors for a real estate agency.
 It features a sleek and responsive design, along with robust backend functionality powered by PHP and MySQL.
+Check out the video [Demo](https://youtu.be/Kbx5NETOU0c)
 <p align="center">
   <img src="https://media.giphy.com/media/lgX2xswzXaGGffCsu1/giphy.gif" alt="animated" />
 </p>